moveit/moveit.ros.org/install/docker/index.markdown

     docker run -it moveit/moveit:melodic-release

-## MoveIt!
-Container Types
+## MoveIt Container Types

-There are many variants of the MoveIt!
-Docker available as documented [here](http://moveit.ros.org/documentation/contributing/continuous_integration/).
+There are many variants of the MoveIt Docker available as documented [here](http://moveit.ros.org/documentation/contributing/continuous_integration/).
 For example, any of the three current distros work: [indigo, kinetic, melodic].
 Other variations include:

-- **moveit/moveit:melodic-source** contains a full MoveIt! workspace downloaded and built to ~/ws_moveit/src.
+- **moveit/moveit:melodic-source** contains a full MoveIt workspace downloaded and built to ~/ws_moveit/src.
 This container is useful for developers wanting to test or develop in a sandbox.
-- **moveit/moveit:melodic-release** builds ontop of the CI image, the full debian-based install of MoveIt! using apt-get.
+- **moveit/moveit:melodic-release** builds ontop of the CI image, the full debian-based install of MoveIt using apt-get.
 - **moveit/moveit:melodic-ci** an image optimized for running continuous integration with Travis
 - **moveit/moveit:melodic-ci-shadow** an image optimized for running continuous integration with Travis using the latest unreleased build of ROS